grendel-consulting/www.onibi.co.uk/.github/SECURITY.md

   reproduced; this would include the website, page or repository where the vulnerability can be observed
 - Optionally, the type of vulnerability and any related [OWASP category][category]
-- Relevant HTTP requests and responses, HTML snippets, screenshots or any other supporting evidence.
+- Relevant screenshots or any other supporting evidence.
 Redact any personal data before reporting
 - Proof of concept code (if available), or non-destructive exploitation details
 - The impact of the vulnerability
 - Any references or further reading that may be appropriate

-Our investigation process is straight-forward.
+Our investigation process is straightforward.
 We will work to:

 - Confirm the problem and determine the affected versions.
 - Audit code to find any potential similar problems.